Skip to content

 I spent months testing every framework, every approach, every tool I could find.
 I kept running into the same three gaps, all context problems:

 Learning.
 You solved a tricky auth bug on Monday.
 Wednesday the agent makes the exact same mistake.
 Groundhog Day, except instead of learning piano and ice sculpting, it's rediscovering the same dead-end solutions you already tried last week.
 Most memory plugins give you recall.
 Almost none give you learning.
-The agent doesn't retain judgment across sessions.
-It just carries notes.
+The agent doesn't retain judgment across sessions; it just carries notes.
 The right knowledge never made it into the window.

-These aren't spec problems.
-These aren't routing problems.
 These are context lifecycle problems: everything that happens between "agent wrote code" and "code is actually good and the system learned something."

 How AgentOps Was Born